-Our Relationships Education curriculum is set out as per Appendix I and follows the PSHE Association Question-Based Model.
+Our RSE curriculum is set out as per Appendix I and follows the PSHE Association Question-Based Model.
 This model covers all of the Department for Education's statutory requirements for Relationships Education, RSE and Health Education, within a comprehensive PSHE education programme.
 However, we may need to adapt it as and when necessary.

-We have developed the curriculum in consultation with parents, pupils and staff, considering the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that they are fully informed and don't seek answers online.
+We have developed the curriculum in consultation with parents/carers, pupils and staff, and taking into account the age, developmental stage, needs and feelings of our pupils.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online.